Blessed Virgin of the Fort: Recovery of the image

 After 42 years, the image of the Virgin was discovered in the Nonesuch Antique Fair in Makati City in October 2017.
-The image was found in looming condition, with visible cracks and its paint peeling off, most notably on the face and hands.
+The image was found in poor condition, with visible cracks and its paint peeling off, most notably on the face and hands.
 The image at the time was under the custody of an antique dealer named Jose Vicente Esposo in Metro Manila.
 He stated that he acquired the image from a deceased antique dealer.
-After finding out about the image's origins through research, he restored the image and returned it to Ozamiz on December 8, 2017, the Feast of the Immaculate Conception.
-A procession was soon held that started at the Ozamiz Airport.
-The image was first taken to the fort where a mass was held.
-Soon after, the image was taken to the city's cathedral, where a Thanksgiving Mass and the formal turnover of the image to the Archdiocese of Ozamis took place.
-The image was later enthroned in a glass case on top of the altar for public veneration.
+After finding out about the image's origins through research, he had it restored and personally returned it to Ozamiz on December 8, 2017, the Feast of the Immaculate Conception.
+A procession was held from Ozamiz Airport, to the fort where a Mass was held, and then the cathedral for a thanksgiving Mass.
+Esposo, recognised as the legal owner, formally turned over the image on permanent loan to the Archdiocese of Ozamis.
+The image was brought out in procession that night, and later enthroned in a glass case atop the altar for public veneration.

+Episcopal coronation

+Announced on May 17, 2026, Archbishop Jumoad granted an episcopal coronation to the image, with the coronation rites performed on July 8 during the archdiocese's diamond jubilee and the 132nd plenary assembly of the Catholic Bishops' Conference of the Philippines.
+The image underwent restoration in preparation of the event, with its pink and blue robes restored (discovered under the brown paint) following the original Rococo style, while additions were local floral motifs added in gold and a new aureole of twelve stars.
+The aureole and episcopal crown were designed by Esposo, the image's legal owner.
+The Mass was presided by Charles John Brown, Papal Nuncio to the Philippines, while Archbishop Jumoad personally crowned the image.